The Impact of Retail Cigarette Marketing Practices on Youth Smoking Uptake

 In this study, we examine the influence of cigarette retail marketing strategies on the progression of adolescents from experimentation to established smoking using data collected from February 1999 through June 2003 in nationally representative samples of 8th-, 10th-, and 12th-grade students.
 To our knowledge, this is the first study to examine the differential effects of these retail marketing strategies on smoking uptake at the national level.
 The strengths of this study are that most of the data were collected after the implementation of the MSA provisions, allowing for an examination of the post-MSA retail cigarette environment; and its ability to simultaneously examine the impact that objectively collected measures of the cigarette retail environment have on youth smoking uptake.

-Topics: Economic consequences / Economic impact of tobacco control / Health care costs / Impact on demand / Impact on the poor / Industry pricing / Tax and price / Tax avoidance and evasion / Tobacco taxes revenues / Tobacco use / Youth access
+Topics: Cost-effectiveness / Economic consequences / Economic impact of tobacco control / Health care costs / Health consequences / Impact on demand / Impact on the poor / Marketing bans / Smoke-free policies / Tax and price / Tax levels and structure / Tobacco control policies and programs / Tobacco taxes revenues / Tobacco use

 - View all articles, publications, white papers, datasets and more in the research database »